Khateebxtreme/Khateebxtreme/README.md

  I'm the Co-Founder and CEO of <strong>IOTCrypt</strong> .
 I do like tinkering with development boards and making them a part of the Internet.
 I am also an avid reader so do contact me for reading recommendations.

-Skills:  HTML / CSS / Javascript / Node.js / React.js / IoT - ( Arduino , Raspberry Pi , Node MCU ) / SQL
+Skills:  HTML / CSS / Bootstrap 4 / Javascript / Node.js / React.js / IoT - ( Arduino , Raspberry Pi , Node MCU ) / SQL

 - 🔭 I’m currently working on a portfolio Website
-- 🌱 I’m currently learning MongoDB and Data Structures / Algorithms
+- 🌱 I’m currently learning MongoDB , Tailwind and Data Structures / Algorithms
 - 👯 I’m looking to collaborate on Web-based or IoT projects
 - 🤔 I’m looking for help with in Landing an Internship
 - 💬 Ask me about Anime / Arduino ( :p I am insanely passionate for both )